Financial Market Roundup

 TRENDS

 After restrictive monetary policies helped to curtail persistent inflation, most global economies have begun to lower interest rates to help foster growth and support global labor markets.
-Shortterm interest rates from most of world’s largest central banks are still elevated relative to the last decade, which adds pressures to global financial systems.
+Short-term interest rates from most of the world’s largest central banks are still elevated relative to the last decade, which adds pressure to global financial systems.

 Offsetting these easier global financial conditions is a sharp increase in global trade policy uncertainty.

-While the war in Ukraine continues, after more than 15 months of conflict in the Middle East, a ceasefire between Hamas and Israel was signed on January 19.
+While the war in Ukraine continues, after over 15 months of conflict in the Middle East, a ceasefire was signed on Jan.
+19 between Hamas and Israel.
 Aside from the human tragedy that is always associated with war, these conflicts have also added to risks and volatility for financial markets.

 Taken together, recent global and economic actions have kept investors on edge.
 Despite these concerns, global economic growth remains resilient, driven by consumer spending in most developed nations.
 We expect this to continue in 2025, although likely at a slower rate than historical norms.